We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Below, we take a closer look at Nano Hearing Aids and outline the difference between PSAPs and hearing aids.

-Nano Hearing Aids has a line of devices that includes over-the-counter (OTC) PSAPs.
-These aren’t the same as hearing aids, so the company’s name and their language on the Nano website under the FAQ section is a bit deceiving.
+Nano Hearing Aids has a line of over-the-counter (OTC) hearing devices.
+These aren’t technically the same as hearing aids, so the company’s name and their language on the Nano website under the FAQ section is a bit deceiving.

 Since 2017, the Over-the-Counter Hearing Aid Act has allowed the sale of OTC PSAPs to improve access to these kinds of devices.
-The Food and Drug Administration (FDA) doesn’t regulate them the same way they do hearing aids, though.
+The Food and Drug Administration (FDA) doesn’t currently regulate PSAPs the same way they do hearing aids, though.

 Prescription hearing aids are FDA-regulated class 1 medical devices that treat hearing loss.
-Ear, nose, and throat (ENT) doctors or audiologists typically prescribe them after they’ve figured out what’s causing hearing loss.
+Ear, nose, and throat (ENT) doctors and audiologists typically prescribe them after they’ve figured out what’s causing hearing loss.

-On the flip side, while PSAPs don’t require a prescription or doctor’s visit, they don’t actually treat hearing loss.
-Rather, they make the sounds around you louder.
+On the other hand, PSAPs don’t require a prescription or doctor’s visit, but they also don’t actually treat hearing loss.
+Rather, they just make the sounds around you louder.

-Nano has six different device lines.
+Nano offers a variety of different models.
 They sell both behind-the-ear and in-the-ear devices.
 Current options include the following:

 These are the priciest option that Nano sells.
 They fit behind the ear but have earbuds that go inside the ear.
 They’re very small, making them almost invisible, and come in two colors: silver and beige.

 When the battery is low, users get an audible alert.